Guides for SE student projects »

 MarkBind is a tool for generating static websites from markdown-like text, particularly suitable for text-heavy websites such as software project documentation.

-Given below are some information useful for when you want to update documentation in a project that uses MarkBind.
+Given below is some information that may be useful when you want to update documentation in a project that uses MarkBind.

 Installation